Generic name: Fludrocortisone acetate

-Fludrocortisone acetate tablets USP contain Fludrocortisone acetate, a synthetic adrenocortical steroid possessing very potent mineralocorticoid properties and high glucocorticoid activity; it is used only for its mineralocorticoid effects.
-The chemical name for Fludrocortisone acetate is 9-fluoro-11ß, 17, 21-trihydroxypregn-4-ene-3,20-dione 21-acetate.
-The structural formula is as follows:
+Fludrocortisone acetate tablets USP, 0.1 mg contain Fludrocortisone acetate, a synthetic adrenocortical steroid possessing very potent mineralocorticoid properties and high glucocorticoid activity; it is used only for its mineralocorticoid effects.
+The chemical name for Fludrocortisone acetate is 9-fluoro-11β, 17, 21-trihydroxypregn-4-ene-3, 20-dione 21-acetate; its structural formula is:

 Fludrocortisone - Clinical Pharmacology

 Corticosteroids are thought to act at least in part, by controlling the rate of synthesis of proteins.
 Although there are a number of instances in which the synthesis of specific proteins is known to be induced by corticosteroids, the links between the initial actions of the hormones and the final metabolic effects have not been completely elucidated.

 The physiologic action of Fludrocortisone acetate is similar to that of hydrocortisone.
 However, the effects of Fludrocortisone acetate, particularly on electrolyte balance, but also on carbohydrate metabolism, are considerably heightened and prolonged.
 Mineralocorticoids act on the distal tubules of the kidney to enhance the reabsorption of sodium ions from the tubular fluid into the plasma; they increase the urinary excretion of both potassium and hydrogen ions.
 The consequence of these three primary effects together with similar actions on cation transport in other tissues appear to account for the entire spectrum of physiological activities that are characteristic of mineralocorticoids.
 In small oral doses, Fludrocortisone acetate produces marked sodium retention and increased urinary potassium excretion.
 It also causes a rise in blood pressure, apparently because of these effects on electrolyte levels.